DarianValdez/flowVS/README.md

     Where \[NAME\] is what you want the executable to be called.
 1. Once it finishes building, you can find the built project in /flowVS/dist/ under the name you chose.
 1. Copy this whole folder to the location you need, just run the \[NAME\].exe in the folder.

-    You can specify a -id by running \[NAME\].exe from the command line.
-When the program starts it will print the ID that it will render on the web page.

-    \[NAME\].exe -id 4